 Dr. Deborah Lowry is an associate professor of Sociology in the Department of Behavioral and Social Sciences at the University of Montevallo.
 She holds a B.A. from Grand Valley State University, an M.A. from Western Michigan University, and a Ph.D. from Michigan State University.

-At the University of Montevallo, Lowry teaches courses on social change, social problems, environmental sociology, social gerontology and Chinese society.
+At the University of Montevallo, Dr. Lowry teaches Social Problems, Social Change, Aging & the Life Course, Environmental Sociology, and Contemporary Chinese Society; she also teaches the Capstone course for the major.
 She regularly incorporates service-learning into course curriculum and seeks ways to promote civic and community engagement among students.